Randle’s triple-double powers Knicks to 95-86 win over Cavs

 WHERE IS THE LOVE

 Love, who sat out the opener with the same calf strain, will not be re-evaluated until late January.
 He has missed 116 regular-season games since helping the Cavaliers win the 2016 NBA championship.
-“Predicting injuries is hard to do, but I feel bad for Kevin,” coach J.B.
-Bickerstaff said.
+“Predicting injuries is hard to do, but I feel bad for Kevin,” Bickerstaff said.
 “He’s been working his tail off, trying to get right for this season.”

 TIP-INS

 Knicks: G Alec Burks (left ankle sprain) did not play after being injured Sunday against Milwaukee.
-Coach Tom Thibodeau said Burks is day-to-day. … G Dennis Smith Jr. (left quadriceps) could rejoin the team during its ongoing four-game trip. … Rookie F Obi Toppin (right calf) and G Immanuel Quickley (left hip) were inactive, along with G Austin Rivers (groin) and F Omari Spellman (right knee).
+Thibodeau said Burks is day-to-day … G Dennis Smith Jr. (left quadriceps) could rejoin the team during its ongoing four-game trip. … Rookie F Obi Toppin (right calf) and G Immanuel Quickley (left hip) were inactive, along with G Austin Rivers (groin) and F Omari Spellman (right knee).

-Cavaliers: Rookie forwards Isaac Okoro (left foot sprain) and Dylan Windler (left hand fracture), G Matthew Dellavedova (concussion) and G Kevin Porter Jr. (personal) were not in uniform. … The Ohio Department of Health will allow 1,944 fans at upcoming Cleveland home games, which is 10% of arena capacity.
+Cavaliers: Rookie forwards Isaac Okoro (left foot sprain) and Dylan Windler (left hand fracture), G Matthew Dellavedova (concussion) and G Kevin Porter Jr. (personal) were not in uniform. … The Ohio Department of Health will allow 1,944 fans at upcoming home games, which is 10% of arena capacity.
 The Cavaliers have been limited to 300 spectators due to COVID-19 restrictions.

 UP NEXT